PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 coherent commits and pushes without opening an additional pull request.

-The latest implementation unit shares one lazy `ModelIRPassStateScope` across each of four repeated boundary-input BatchMatMul/input-unary runner pairs.
-The scope contains only those two adjacent registered runners and ends before the next legacy layout optimizer.
-A synthetic fixture whose two model-only preflights match proves that four diagnostic events construct one graph index without changing runner order or standalone behavior.
+The latest implementation unit shares one lazy `ModelIRPassStateScope` across each of three repeated strict channel-slice-merge/Pad-Mul runner pairs.
+The scope contains only the adjacent three-spec channel-slice and single-spec Pad- Mul groups.
+A synthetic fixture whose two model-only preflights match proves that four diagnostic events construct one graph index without changing runner order, diagnostic grouping, or standalone behavior.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.